NCBI-Hackathons/Pipeline-for-Design-of-Patient-Specific-Disease-Progression-Phenotypes/README.md

 - Writer(s): Ruth C. and Sara BC

 **Goals:**
-- Realistic Goal: Apply linear mixed model with deep phenotyped Parkinson's Disease data to model progression that is patient specific
+- Realistic Goal: Apply linear mixed model with deep phenotyped Parkinson's Disease data to model progression that is patient specific and compare to genotype
-- Reach Goal: To apply
+- Reach Goal: Use the pipeline with different phenotypes and assess different models

 ## Proposed Workflow